Canvasbird/canvasboard/README.md

 Build a standalone web application that has all your favorite tools(Plugins) so you need not switch between different platforms to accomplish your important tasks.

-## Want to create your own plugin or need help?

-Feel free to message us on our [IRC Channel](https://gitter.im/canvasbird/canvasboard-frontend)

 ## Screenshots [![Website Badge](https://img.shields.io/badge/Visit-Now-green?style=for-the-badge&logo=vercel)](https://canvasboard.live/)

 | ![cb_1][01] | ![cb_2][02] | ![cb3_3][03] |